qmlbook/qmlbook/docs/start/start.rst

     #endif // CUSTOMWIDGET_H

 In the implementation, we draw a small border on our widget and a small rectangle on the last mouse position.
 This is very typical for a low-level custom widget.
 Mouse or keyboard events change the internal state of the widget and trigger a painting update.
 We don't want to go into to much detail into this code, but it is good to know that you have the ability.
-Qt comes with a large set of ready-made desktop widgets, so that the probability is high that you don't have to do this.
+Qt comes with a large set of ready-made desktop widgets so that the probability is high that you don't have to do this.

 .. code-block:: cpp